prOttonicFusion/parallel-genetic-optimization/README.md

 ## TODO

 - Change population from array to STL vector?
-- Move all things related to the random generator to a separate header and load that instead of passing rng as function arg
 - Move random route generation to within Individ.init()
 - Exit loop if bestRoute does not change over a set amount of iterations
 - Rename iteration to generation